Color, Gradient and Image Fill

 - Click the Choose image… button and select an image.

-- Adjust image properties if this is necessary.
+- Adjust image properties if necessary.

 The Color Panel